MarcusHoltz/marcusholtz.github.io/_posts/2023-08-14-script-for-unique-passwords-for-each-service.md

 > Please keep in mind that hashing is a one way operation.

 - All of the hashes generated are stored within the .passwords folder

-- The only hash that isnt available is the original plain text version.

 - The original plain text of our hash is stored in a passworded zip (the password used is the one chosen inside the script).